Tooth Colored Filling Treatment Questions and Answers

 Patients above a certain age will almost certainly have one or two silver fillings — those gray spots that leave their mark on an otherwise beautiful smile.
 Fortunately, those silver spots are now a thing of the past.
 These days, tooth colored fillings made of composite resin can be a wonderful solution for fixing minor dental imperfections and cavities.
-Keep reading to learn more about this treatment option, then schedule an appointment for tooth colored fillings in New Orleans, LA.
+Keep reading to learn more about this treatment option, then schedule an appointment for tooth colored fillings in New Orleans, LA and Metairie, LA.

 Tooth colored fillings are an alternative to silver (amalgam) or gold fillings.
 They are made of a composite resin, a natural substance made of smooth plastic and cement particles.
 The shade of the resin can be customized to blend perfectly with the surrounding tooth enamel.